MicrosoftDocs/visualstudio-docs/mac/extending-visual-studio-mac.md

 Extension packages must also declare dependencies on the extension packages that own the extension points they plug into, which are automatically referenced at build time.

-Furthermore, additional references can be added via the Add-in reference node in the solution pad for the project, as depicted by the following image:
+Furthermore, additional references can be added via the Add-in reference node in the solution window for the project, as depicted by the following image:

 ![Insert Date Screenshot](media/extending-visual-studio-mac-addin13.png)